Skip to content

 Toggle

-First, please take pictures of the unopened package and/or the damaged item to document the damage.
+First, please take pictures of the unpacked package and/or the damaged item to document the damage.

-Next step: Please contact our support team directly at hi@every.health.
+Next step: Please inform our support directly at hi@every.health.
 We'll take care of it.

 Is the packaging and delivery discreet?